Information for Prospective IC Bass Students

 Dear Prospective Ithaca College Bass Student,

 Ithaca College offers a terrific program for bass in the context of a liberal arts college, and I hope this letter will answer many of your questions, and also give you an idea about what we do at IC.
-(For questions about the audition requirements, deadlines, various majors, and programs of study please check out our web page: www.ithaca.edu/music, or speak to our admissions director, Thomas Kline, email@example.com, (607)274-3366).
+For questions about the audition requirements, deadlines, various majors, and programs of study please check out our web page: www.ithaca.edu/music, or speak to our admissions director, Fred Peterbark, firstname.lastname@example.org, (607) 274-3366.

 Unlike some college bass teachers who are on the road a lot, I am in residence at IC full time.
-I live with my wife, Katherine, our daughter, Clara, and our Labrador, Sam, and we love the town of Ithaca.
+I live nearby with my two daughters.
+We love the town of Ithaca.
 Small as it is, there are so many concerts each semester that it is impossible to catch all of the amazing acts that come through town.
-With IC, Cornell University, and downtown Ithaca all bringing great artists here, I can honestly say that I catch more big name acts in Ithaca than I did living in NYC or Paris!
+With IC, Cornell University, and downtown Ithaca all bringing great artists here, I can honestly say that I catch more big name acts in Ithaca than I did living in NYC, Paris, or Berlin!
 Check out these links to get a better sense of what's in town:

 I am passionate about teaching.
-I have had the benefit of working with some outstanding mentors, (Paul Ellison, Francois Rabbath, Arthur Haas, Illinois Jacquet, and Sarah Fuller, to name a few), who instilled in me a great love of learning and a genuine interest in teaching.
-At IC I teach all of the bass players, and I also coach chamber music and jazz, teach courses in Early Music Performance Practice, String Pedagogy, and I lead our Period Instrument Performance Ensemble.
+I have had the benefit of working with some outstanding mentors, (Paul Ellison, Francois Rabbath, Joel Quarrington, Matthew McDonald, Arthur Haas, Illinois Jacquet, and Sarah Fuller, to name a few), who instilled in me a great love of learning and a genuine interest in teaching.
+At IC I teach all of the bass players, and I also coach chamber music and jazz.
+At times I have taught courses in Early Music Performance Practice, String Pedagogy, and lead our Period Instrument Performance Ensemble.

-I do keep a very active performing life, playing over fifty concerts a year.
-(If you’d like to have a look at what I have been up to, who I have been playing with, and what projects I am involved in, check out my lists of performances).
+I do keep a very active performing life, playing over a hundred concerts a year.
 In short, I've found this to be a very exciting community to work in; I play concertos, solo recitals, orchestra and chamber music concerts, jazz and afro-Cuban gigs, early music, folk music, South American music, and contemporary music.
 Some of the concerts are out of town, but many of them are right at Ithaca College, and I work hard to make certain these engagements do not interfere with our weekly studio routine.

-IC has about 12 bass students in the school, and we plan to keep the class to about this size.
+IC has about 12-14 bass students in the school, and we plan to keep the class to about this size.
 Most of these are undergraduates, and a few are Masters students.
 My curriculum incorporates a lot of contact time with each student.
 You may have noticed that athletes rarely work without a coach.
 High school athletes and professionals alike have offense coaches, defense coaches, line coaches, special teams coaches, strength training coaches, physical therapists, etc. Yet musicians are expected to clock countless hours a week with only one hour of contact time with their “coaches.”
 (Some bass professors offer lessons only once every two weeks!)
-I have constructed a curriculum at IC that gives me as many as eight hours of coaching time with each student each week.
-This schedule allows students to incorporate new techniques, habits, and skills quickly and deeply.
-Each week my students come to a private lesson, a master class (we call it Repertoire Class), an orchestral sectional, two one-hour performance issues/body awareness classes (fall semesters only), and three one-hour scale cycle technique workout sessions with the cello studio.
-Additionally some bassists also see me in chamber music, bass ensemble coachings, or the Early Music Course/Ensemble.
+Plenty of contact time with the students allows them to incorporate new techniques, habits, and skills quickly and deeply.

-My undergraduate curriculum is focused on the study of pure technique as well as solo and orchestral repertoire.
+Our undergraduate bass curriculum is focused on the study of pure technique as well as solo and orchestral repertoire.
 As you know, the string bass requires a major commitment to the training of our neuromuscular playing mechanism.
 A piano is a more fully constructed instrument, with the hammers and strings already in place, tuned, maintained and adjusted by the piano technician, rather than by the player.
 As string players we must build all of these fine mechanisms with our bodies, training our muscles and fine motor skills to contact the strings within a fraction of a millimeter of accuracy.
 This takes many hours -- many years of consistent, disciplined work, and requires the cultivation of profound physical and auditory awareness.
-Through the study of pure technique involving three octave scale cycles, position surveys, 3rds, 4ths, 5ths, diatonic arpeggios, and a progressive series of open string and harmonic-pattern bowing variations (which I transcribed for bass from the famous Ševčík violin and violoncello publications) we tackle this challenge thoroughly and methodically.
+Through the study of pure technique involving three octave scale cycles, position surveys, 3rds, 4ths, 5ths, diatonic arpeggios, and a progressive series of open string and harmonic-pattern bowing variations (which I transcribed for bass from the famous Ševčík violin publications) we tackle this challenge thoroughly and methodically, combining the traing techniques I have devoloped over the last 15 years at Domaine Forget with Paul Ellison, Francois Rabbath, Etienne LaFrance, David Allen Moore, and Scott Dixon.

 Another aspect of my lesson curriculum involves solo playing and orchestral excerpts.
 The bass is enjoying a tremendous Renaissance right now.
 Standards are higher than ever, and great performers enjoy more prestige and opportunities than perhaps ever before.
 Not long ago a standard undergraduate double bass curriculum involved studying Simandl, learning a few dozen orchestral excerpts, and a handful of concertos and sonatas.
 Today our curriculum is even more demanding, with many styles and genres on the table: orchestral music, chamber music, period music, new music, jazz music, and an ever expanding list of solo works and fabulous new transcriptions for the bass.
 In any given afternoon, a well prepared professional freelance bassist might be expected to know how to play stylistically informed slurs in solo Bach, an orchestral brush stroke in Mozart, a ffff hammer stroke in Strauss, a Händel eighth note pickup, a Berio psudo-ponticello, and a walking bass line in 5/4 over the changes to Coltrane’s Satellite.
 So where do we start?